 Introduction | Specific Types of Disabilities | Documentation Requirements | How is Documentation Reviewed? | Requests for Further Review | Letter to Faculty Form | Typical Accommodation Requests | Confidentiality | Campus Resources | Other Local Disability Resource Coordinators | Disabilities and the Law | The University of Rochester’s Policy

 Supporting Documentation Guidelines

-Upon disclosing the existence of a disability, students may be asked to forward supporting documentation to the local Disability Support Coordinator.
-Supporting documentation must be submitted on letterhead that is dated, typed, and signed and be provided by a qualified physician, psychologist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other health care provider.
+Upon disclosing the existence of a disability, students may be asked to forward supporting documentation to the local access coordinator.
+Supporting documentation must be submitted on a letterhead that is dated, typed and signed, and be provided by a qualified physician, psychologist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other health care provider.
 Supporting documentation should not be provided by a family member.
 The diagnostic report should, where appropriate, include:

 - History of onset of the diagnosis